codeoverflow-org/nodecg-io-docs/docs/samples/twitter.md

 ### Prerequisites

-* Working NodeCG & nodcg-io installation
+* Working NodeCG & nodecg-io installation
 * An [app](https://developer.twitter.com/en/apps) and their following keys and tokens
   - The _API key_ here **oauthConsumerKey**
   - The _API secret key_ here **oauthConsumerSecret**